Maria Wimber – neural dynamics of adaptive memory

 Here is my CV, including a full list of publications.

-Linde-Domingo J, Treder MS, Kerrén C, Wimber M (under revivsion, published on bioRxiv).
-Evidence for a reversal of the neural information flow between object perception adn object reconstruction from memory.
-DOI: https://doi.org/10.1101/300913
+Linde-Domingo J, Treder MS, Kerrén C, Wimber M (2019).
+Evidence that neural information flow is reversed between object perception and object reconstruction from memory.
+Nature Communications 10, 179.

-Kerrén C, Linde-Domingo J, Hanslmayr S, Wimber M (in print).
+Kerrén C, Linde-Domingo J, Hanslmayr S, Wimber M (2018).
 An optimal oscillatory phase for pattern reactivation during memory retrieval.
-Current Biology.
+Current Biology 28, 3383-92.

 Anthony, J.W., Ferreira, C.S., Norman, K.A., Wimber, M. (2017) Retrieval as a fast route to memory consolidation.
 Trends in Cognitive Sciences 21, 573-76.